Man in his 40s killed after road traffic collision in Co Louth

 Pedestrian pronounced dead at the scene while lorry driver is taken to hospital

-Gardaí in Ardee are appealing for any witnesses to this incident to come forward.
-File photograph: The Irish Times
+Scene of the collision after which gardaí in Ardee appealed for witnesses to come forward.
+Photograph: Ciara Wilkinson/The Irish Times

 A man in his 40s has been killed after being struck by a lorry as he attended to a vehicle.